Ryan Carr (footballer)

-Ryan George Carr (born 23 September 2004) is an English professional footballer who plays as a midfielder for Ebbsfleet United on loan from club Ipswich Town.
+Ryan George Carr (born 23 September 2004) is a professional footballer who plays as a midfielder for St Mirren.

 Career

 Carr made his first-team debut at Carlisle United playing at right wing-back on 20 September 2022, in a 1–1 draw with Fleetwood Town in an EFL Trophy fixture at Brunton Park.
 Manager Paul Simpson said that: "I just think he's got energy, and enthusiasm about him.
 I thought he did well".

 On 31 January 2023, Carr joined League One side Ipswich Town for an undisclosed fee.

 Having made 10 appearance during a loan spell with Aveley in the National League South at the end of the 2023-24 season, as well as an appearance in the playoffs, Carr joined Vanarama National League side Gateshead on loan until January 5, 2025.
 On 18 January 2025, he returned to the National League on loan, joining bottom side Ebbsfleet United for the remainder of the season.